 Day 5: The critical acclimatization day

 Today is one of the big acclimatization days.
 We will need to leave camp at 8am for the 4 hour hike up to the Lava tower at 4,600m/ 15,091 feet.
-Our mess tent will be erected and you will be served a 3 course meal.
+Our mess tent will be erected at the lava tower and you will be served a 3 course meal.
 After lunch we will descent all the way down to Baranco camp at 3,900m/ 12,795 feet.
 This is a long day and you hike up 750m/ 2,460 feet and down 700m/ 2,296 feet and cover 6.7 miles/ 10.8km Watch video from Day 4 on the Lemosho route.

 Day 6: Some scrambling and great views across Kilimanjaro